-On August 19, 2019, the Federal Minister of the Environment and Climate Change issued a positive decision statement for the proposed Goliath Project pursuant to the Canadian Environmental Assessment Act, 2012 review process.
-The Company is now proceeding with provincial and federal approval processes required to be obtained prior to the commencement of construction and operation of the Goliath Project.
-At the Goldlund Project, collection of environmental baseline work commenced in 2021 and will continue in 2023 with the objective to use this data to support permitting activities.
-Treasury Metals will continue engagement with local First Nations, Métis, and community groups throughout each phase of the development of the projects.
+On August 19, 2019, the Federal Minister of the Environment and Climate Change issued a positive decision statement (the "Decision Statement") for the proposed Goliath Project pursuant to the Canadian Environmental Assessment Act, 2012 review process.
+The Company is now proceeding with provincial and federal approval processes including development of a mine closure plan and seeking a Fisheries Act authorization and other permits and approvals required prior to the commencement of construction or operation of the Goliath Project.
+Environmental monitoring programs are ongoing at the Goliath, Goldlund and Miller Projects.
+Collection of environmental baseline data commenced in 2008 at Goliath and 2021 at the Goldlund and Miller projects will continue in 2024 with the objective to use this data to support permitting and community consultation activities.
+Treasury Metals will continue engagement with local First Nations, Métis and community groups throughout each phase of the development of the projects.